-Recap: Even though Zani and Jake both act as if they never had the baby conversation, Zani is right back at her computer googling ‘Perfect Parents’ – to have a goal to work towards, of course.
+Recap for a knock-over surprise: Even though Zani and Jake both act as if they never had the baby conversation, Zani is right back at her computer googling ‘Perfect Parents’ – to have a goal to work towards, of course.
 This morning, as usual, her nose is glued to the screen.

 I simply can’t wait to find out what the experts mean by ‘windows of opportunity’!

 A window of opportunity is the prime time for a specific kind of development.
 In my notes, I jot down:

 And that is as far as I get before my tea has gone cold and it is time to get back to work.
 Come lunchtime, I’ll get to it – for sure.

 But then something rather unexpected happens.
 Jake calls and invites me to lunch.
 Jake never does something as spontaneous as this – certainly not during office hours on a weekday – and I am briefly tempted to say I can’t make it, make up some excuse (I need to get back to The List!), but something tells me I shouldn’t be fobbing him off, not at this delicate stage in our ‘negotiations’, so I agree to meet him at our favourite coffee shop.

 We both order the chef’s special, a cappuccino for me and an espresso for Jake.
 (I can’t help myself and my mind swings back to what my research said about caffeine in the sperm-development programme …) Jake looks very serious as he slides a file of documents across the table to me.
 Gingerly, I lift the cover and look at the page on top.
 I duly burst into tears.

 I am speechless.
 It’s a knock-over surprise.
 There, in the file, right on top, is a document Jake has compiled on preconceptual care!

 “Hey, I’m still not sure that a baby is the best thing for us right now, but I’m cool with our talking about it,” he ventures.
 “And guess what?
 You were right, I am the perfect partner if you want to have a kid with a high IQ!”